 I'm a recruiter at GiveWell.
-Previously, I taught high school math at a charter school in Tennessee.
+Before that I taught math at a charter high school in Memphis.
 I learned about EA in 2014 when I stumbled on Scott Alexander's blog.

-Any writing on this account is personal unless clearly stated otherwise.
-If I answer commented questions on job posts from GiveWell, you can assume I'm answering in my GiveWell capacity.
-If you'd like to see more of my personal writing, I write a Substack blog called Varia.
+Any writing on this account is personal and not endorsed by my employer (the only exception is if I answer questions on GiveWell's job posts).
+If you'd like to see more of my personal writing, check out my Substack blog, Varia.

 Hi Chinwe, yes!
 From the JD: